![]() |

 ![]() The location of Fred's grave is maked by the small red dot just over half way down in the right hand side of this aerial photo. |

-![]() Fred's grave in Section "G". |
+![]() Fred's grave in Section "G".
+His grave is one of 9,387 in this cemetery. |